simzero/cfdonnx/README.md

         --output flowAroundObstacles.onnx
 ```

-You can use your CFD ONNX models on runtime in Babylon.js as showcased at https://play.simzero.com/#D3SFTH#3.
+You can use your CFD ONNX models on runtime in Babylon.js as showcased at https://play.simzero.com/#D3SFTH#3 for the flowAroundObstacles example.

+A generic template for using ONNX is also available at https://play.simzero.com/#WIB297#1.